isomerpages/sportsg-safesport/latest/announcements/_posts/2024-09-19-post-Safe Sport Commission Releases 1000 Day Impact Report.md

 or sections.
 Since it was first appointed in August 2022, the Safe Sport Disciplinary Panel, has convened nine hearings to date, and issued sanctions ranging from suspensions to permanent ineligibility.
-The outcomes of the hearings are listed in a <a href="https://www.safesport.sg/case-management/disciplinarydatabase/" rel="noopener noreferrer nofollow" target="_blank">disciplinary database</a>.
+The outcomes of the hearings are listed in a disciplinary database.</p>
-Apart from participating in hearings, the panel members also engaged in communities of practice with the Safe Sport Support Network and underwent training on trauma-informed approaches in the disciplinary process.</p>
 <p></p>
 <p>View the full <a href="https://heyzine.com/flip-book/900b4c936e.html" rel="noopener nofollow" target="_blank">1,000-day Impact Report</a>.</p>